-With both illustrations it is evident that the risk reversal cannot take place where theta and vega change sign.
-For this reason the one touch put would be a far more efficient method of trading time decay and implied volatility although selling theta and volatility means immediate loss should the strike be hit.
+With both illustrations, it is evident that the risk reversal cannot take place where theta and vega change sign.
+For this reason, the one-touch put would be a far more efficient method of trading time decay and implied volatility although selling theta and volatility means immediate loss should the strike be hit.
 Therefore the seller of the binary options one touch put who wishes to take in time decay or wishes to short implied volatility needs to be fairly confident that the underlying price is unlikely to fall to the strike.

 From a practical standpoint, if the CME offered these options there is likely to be considerable demand from the over-the-counter brigade who are pricing up and trading CME Copper barrier options for their clients.
-These barrier options may consist on knock-ins and knock-outs which are very popular in the OTC market so a liquid binary options one touch put and call would be a very simple method of hedging away the position prior to the barrier being triggered.
+These barrier options may consist of knock-ins and knock-outs which are very popular in the OTC market so a liquid binary options one touch put and the call would be a very simple method of hedging away the position prior to the barrier being triggered.